 Cocktail mixologists, also known as bartenders, are experts in blending spirits, flavored liqueurs, juices, syrups, fruits, herbs and other ingredients to create a wide variety of drinks.
 This can include classic cocktails, such as the Martini or Mojito, as well as original creations and unique adaptations.

-Types of cocktails
+Cocktail making: Types of international cocktails

 Cocktailing encompasses a wide range of drinks and styles, and types of cocktails can be classified in various ways according to ingredients, preparation techniques, presentation and other characteristics.